crutchcorn/crutchcorn/README.md

 ![Hi, I'm Corbin Crutchley, developer and teacher](./header.png)

 Hi there!
-I'm Corbin: A Principal Frontend Developer, [GitHub Star](https://stars.github.com/profiles/crutchcorn/), developer, and teacher.
+I'm Corbin: A Staff Frontend Developer, [GitHub Star](https://stars.github.com/profiles/crutchcorn/), developer, and teacher.
 This is my profile page to outline some of the things I'm working on today.